 Milk Alternatives and Sustainability

-Making your own milk alternative would put you to the top of the class for greenman-ship and would be the best from a sustainability standpoint.
+Making your own milk alternative would put you to the top of the class for Greenman-ship and would be the best from a sustainability standpoint.
 It would reduce transportation, refrigeration time and packaging.
-Store bought milk alternatives often come in tetra packs which are a combination of paper, aluminum and plastic; this makes them difficult to recycle.
-There are hundreds of good youtube videos that show you how to make your own, get creative!
-Ever heard to quinoa milk?!
+Store-bought milk alternatives often come in tetra packs which are a combination of paper, aluminum, and plastic which makes them difficult to recycle.
+I’ve written about the sustainability of plant-based diets here – Plant-Based Diets and Sustainable Eating.